ImageMagick/Usage-Markdown/canvas/index.md

 **In summary**: The same properties present in [Blurred Random Images](#random) are also present in this animation.
 The image remains a roughly equal division between white and black segments, and it forms blobs of about *three times* the size of the blur or [Granularity](#granularity) of the image.
-But on top of this you are guarantied that all parts of the image will form some cycle between both lighter and darker colors, as half the cycle is the negative of the other half.
+But on top of this you are guaranteed that all parts of the image will form some cycle between both lighter and darker colors, as half the cycle is the negative of the other half.

 One thing you may not have noticed is that due to the conversion of a random linear value into a sinusoid waveform, you will get a sharper white and black separation of colors (contrast).
 As such you may like to use the de-contrasting aspect of [Sigmoidal Contrast](../color_mods/#sigmoidal) operator to make the resulting image less 'blob' like, and enhance the gradient between the granules, rather than the granules themselves.